euclio/sphinx-bootstrap-theme/README.rst

 **global_toc_maxdepth** (Default: 1): Set the max number of levels to render for the global TOC.

+**global_toc_name** (Default: Site): Set the text used for the global toc found in the header.
+Note: this value is also used as the key for translations of the text.

 **page_toc_position** (Default: subnav): Specifies where the page local TOC will be rendered.
 Supported values include: